There’s Only One Way to Grow a Fan Base: Become Attractive

 Loss & Redemption

-Steve Jobs’ life is the perfect example.
+Steve Jobs’ life is the perfect example of loss & redemption.

 Found Apple.